etingof/pysnmp/docs/source/examples/contents.rst

          /examples/v3arch/twisted/contents

 #.
-Packet-level API that lets you build SNMP messages from Python
+Low-level API that lets you build SNMP messages from Python
    objects and exchange them through asyncore transport (or you could write your own).
 These interfaces are very low-level and aimed at a rather specific programming tasks.